IVONNE Covid-19 Dashboard

-At Ivonne Sanchez Beauty we take COVID-19 very seriously, and we adhere to the rules and guidelines as required and recommended by local and provincial medical authorities.
+At IVONNE we take COVID-19 very seriously, and we adhere to the rules and guidelines as required and recommended by local and provincial medical authorities.
 Read our Workplace Safety Plan here.

 Due to the high demand we ask that all clients schedule and manage their appointments directly online through our online booking system, and not walk-in to the clinic.

 We thank all of our clients for their continued support and patience, and we appreciate your assistance in self-rescheduling your appointments through our online portal.
 When you self-schedule your appointment you greatly help our over-extended administrative resources.